 - machine learning for graphs (graph kernels, embedding methods, deep learning for graph classification, large scale community detection) with applications in fraud detection

-- NLP and text mining (Graph of Words, Deep learning for text classification, summarization and keyword extraction) applications
+- NLP and text mining (Graph of Words, Deep learning for text classification, summarisation and keyword extraction) applications

-- event and anomaly detection in data streams and time series (applications in text streams, sensory data, personalized medicine)
+- event and anomaly detection in data streams and time series (applications in text streams, sensory data, personalised medicine)

 - structured output prediction (multi-label classification, multi-output and sequential/dynamical models, probabilistic models and neural networks)